particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 #### Grove shield

-The main shield consists of a connector to plug in any of the Particle Mesh dev kit and a set of 8 grove ports for plugging in various grove accessories.
+The main shield consists of a connector to plug in any of the Particle Argon or Boron dev kit and a set of 8 grove ports for plugging in various grove accessories.
 The ports consist of:

  - 3 Digital ports
  - 2 Analog ports